abhishek-kumar-code/Redfish_Public/Specification.md

 * All resources shall be made available using the JSON media type "application/json".
-* Redfish Services shall make every resource available in a representation based on JSON, as specified in [RFC4627](#RFC4627).
+* Redfish services shall make every resource available in a representation based on JSON, as specified in [RFC4627](#RFC4627).
 Receivers shall not reject a message because it is encoded in JSON, and shall offer at least one response representation based on JSON.
 An implementation may offer additional representations using non-JSON media types.

 Clients may request compression by specifying an [Accept-Encoding header](#request-headers) in the request.
 * Services should support gzip compression when requested by the client.

 #### ETags

-In order to reduce the cases of unnecessary RESTful accesses to resources, the Redfish Service should support associating a separate ETag with each resource.
+In order to reduce the cases of unnecessary RESTful accesses to resources, the Redfish service should support associating a separate ETag with each resource.

 * Implementations should support returning [ETag properties](#etag-property) for each resource.
 * Implementations should support returning ETag headers for each response that represents a single resource.